About Job-Specific Skills

 Job-Specific Skills vs. Transferable Skills

 Job-specific skills can be contrasted with transferable skills like communication, organization, presentation, teamwork, planning, and time management, which are required in a broad array of jobs.
 Transferable skills are those that you use for almost every job.
 Employability skills are also the skills and traits necessary to succeed in every job.
+Hybrid skills are a combination of soft and hard skills that may be required for some positions.

 Certain transferable skills will be valued more highly for some occupations than others.
 For example, consultants need strong presentation skills and lawyers need solid research skills.
 However, these transferable skills shouldn't be confused with job-specific skills since they represent general areas of ability valued in a wide cross-section of jobs.